MainulDip/AndroidDevStudy/Animation-Android.md

 2. https://developer.android.com/develop/ui/views/animations/overview

 ### Animation Resource File:
-An animation resource can define one of two types of animations:
+An animation resource can define one of two types of animations :

 1. `Property` animation
 Creates an animation by modifying an object's property values over a set period with an Animator.